clarkdimitrios/denso_robot_ros2/README.md

-# ROS2 Driver Packages for DENSO Robots
+# ROS2 Driver Packages for DENSO Robots (Fork compatible with the VM-60B1 model)

 The DENSO robot ROS2 stack contains libraries, configuration files, and ROS2 nodes for controlling a DENSO robot from ROS2 ([MoveIt2](https://moveit.ros.org/) and [Gazebo simulator](http://gazebosim.org/)).